Skip to main contentEnter

 The bottom line: The government says it will begin implementation of the 10-point plan immediately, with key milestones set across the next decade, aiming to turn the tide from isolation online to real-life connections for young people across England.

-It cost us ~£47 to produce this article
+It cost us ~£47 to cover this story

 News